opentext/storyteller/docs/stl/empower.md

       - `output` ... output stream to be filled with resulting _STL_ (memory stream is created if no stream is specified)
       - `indent` ... bool, string, number (of spaces) or a function(tag, tags, is_start) used for indentation
       - `page` ... bool determining whether page type should be generated
+      - `maps` ... object containing hooks for mapping various entities
-	  - `fonts` ... optional callback for font remap
+        - `font` ... optional remap callback for font
+        - `xpath` ... optional remap callback for XPath
-	  - `uris` ... optional callback for URI remap
+        - `uri` ... optional remap callback for URI
     - `@return` ... output stream (the `output` option if provided, temporary memory stream otherwise)

 - `stl2emp( src: stream [, options: object] ) : stream` ...
 Parses _STL_ document and generates corresponding _Empower JSON_ fragment